llakssz/KindleLazy/readme.txt

 There is no hotplugging, have the device inserted before starting.
 If the device is removed, this app may quit.

-The page turn direction can be reversed, so that your 'forward' button can still advance you to the next page.
+The page turn direction can be reversed (pass argument '-reverse'), so that your 'forward' button can still advance you to the next page.
 For example, with books that are 'right to left', where the next page is on the left, you would reverse the direction.

 The program will not work without a config file named 'config.json' in the same directory.